BeatrizBL/Adventofcode_2022/README.md

 List of interesting concepts and packages used on each day.
 - Day 1 - Basic list comprehension.
 - Day 2 - Circular lists and Modulo operator.
 - Day 3 - Pipeline execution with `reduce`.
+ASCII values with `ord`.
 - Day 4 - Bitwise operations.
 - Day 5 - Stacks with lists.
 Substring extraction using regular expressions.
 - Day 6 - Rolling windows.